Away filming - closed 30th Jan - 23rd Feb

 The full spectrum modification expands the visible range in both directions.
 The camera is now sensitive to light from around 250nm in the ultraviolet spectrum, all the way to 1000nm and above in the infrared spectrum.

-The IR cut filter only allows visible light through.
+The hot mirror only allows visible light through.
 With this filter you can use the camera as if it were unmodified, producing realistic and accurate colours.

-The IR pass filter blocks all light below 715nm and is opaque to our eyes – meaning only infrared light is let through to the camera.
-You can use this for false colour.
-For IR night vision filming, using the IR pass filter is optional and not strictly necessary, depending on the desired effect.
+The infrared filters block all visible light – meaning only infrared light is let through to the camera.
+You can use this for false colour and, depending on the selected filter, produces different colour effects.

 Yes!
 The crazy coloured infrared imagery is called false colour.
-You’ll likely want to filter out visible light using the included IR pass filter for maximum effect.
+You’ll likely want to filter out visible light using the included infrared filter for maximum effect.

 These images however are heavily processed and do not come out of camera looking like that.
 Heavy curves may need to be applied in grading your video for an acceptable level of contrast, plus manipulation of the colour channels is commonplace.
 Typically ‘channel swapping’ is employed on the red and blue channels to achieve the milky, blue and pink pastel tones you’ve seen.

-The FX3 sports a native Sony E mount, plus either a Metabones EF or PL mount is included with every hire.
+The FX3 sports a native Sony E mount, plus either an EF or PL adapter is included with every hire.
 You can therefore mount any of your existing E, EF or PL lenses on the camera and use them as normal for regular (visible light) shooting.

 However, for infrared shooting, some lenses perform better than others – and not necessarily the ones you might expect.
 Some of the best lenses may not work very well in infrared, and vice versa.
 The most common problem is the introduction of hotspots – a bright area in the centre of the image.
 This will vary with the lens, zoom position or even focus distance.
 Generally they’re more evident at deeper (smaller) apertures and less apparent at wider stops.
 They’re also not necessarily consistent across the same set, series or era of lenses – so one good lens doesn’t mean all of its siblings will work well too.